Gerard Arpey

-Gerard J. Arpey (born 26 July 1958) is the former chairman, president, and chief executive officer (CEO) of AMR Corporation, parent company to American Airlines.
+Gerard J. Arpey (born July 26, 1958) is the former chairman, president, and chief executive officer (CEO) of AMR Corporation, parent company to American Airlines.

-Biography

-Education
+Early life and education

 Arpey received a Bachelor of Business Administration degree in 1980 and an MBA in 1982, both from the University of Texas at Austin.
 He also holds an FAA Multi-Engine Instrument Pilot Rating and is an avid private pilot.